Lean & Quick Wins

 With the right initial steps in place, we don’t need to sell lean to people, because lean has to be pulled, not pushed.
 A Lean project may have started at a higher level of the business than the people that will initially be working with it.
 You, therefore, have to create a “pull” where those people will want to do more with continuous improvement.

-Starting out, the lean framework of tools provides a good starting point.
-These tools engage people to look a their processes, ask questions, trial different approaches and find a solution that works for them and their goals.
+Starting out, the Lean framework of tools provides a good starting point.
+These tools engage people to look at their processes, ask questions, trial different approaches and find a solution that works for them and their goals.

 How We Apply the Quick Wins Approach